siw36/ansible-cloudflare-dns/README.md

 This role manages Cloudlare DNS records.

-With this role you can [create|update|delete] Cloudflare DNS records for one or multiple domains.
+With this role you can [create|update|delete] Cloudflare DNS records ans zones.
 All DNS zones and records can be managed by a variable file which allows you to picture your project's DNS setup as "infrastructure as code".

 This role works for paid AND free Cloudflare plans.